 - Are you self-employed?
 How long have you been self-employed?

 - How is your credit history?
 Could you/should you focus on making improvements?

 - How long do you plan to own the home?
 Just a few years?
 5 Years?
 7 Years?
 Forever?

 - Are you a good saver?

-- Will you have adequate funds available after buying a home for continued retirement saving?
+- Will you have adequate funds available after buying your home for continued retirement saving?